CelloCommunications/mkdocs-template-enterprise/README.md

 > It is not intended to be used directly.
 Please dont dump random content here as it will be overwritten.
 > While working on our KB refactor this template is used for work in progress and testing.

+> [!CAUTION]
+> Also this repo must be public just for now so be careful what is added to it!

 [[toc]]

 ## Default Deployment Location